johnulist/PrestashopConnectorBundle/README.md

 This repository is issued to develop the Prestashop Connector for Akeneo PIM.

-The project is in an very early stage, not ready for production

 [![Build Status](https://travis-ci.org/sdiaz/PrestashopConnectorBundle.png?branch=master)](https://travis-ci.org/sdiaz/PrestashopConnectorBundle)

 This is a **PORT** from [MagentoConnectorBundle](https://github.com/akeneo/MagentoConnectorBundle) for Prestashop. .